LuisHurtado137/LuisHurtado137/README.md

 - 👋 Hi, I’m @LuisHurtado137
 - 👀 I’m interested in Game and Web Development
-- 🌱 I’m currently learning Frontend Web Development
+- 🌱 I’m currently looking for a frontend job.
 - 💞️ I’m working on my path to create a website or a game that contributes to the society.
 - 📫 How to reach me: https://www.linkedin.com/in/luis-fernando-h-4b541513a/